catg-umag/ncov2019-ont-nf/README.md

 - Basecalling and demultiplexing using ONT Guppy (optional, requires Guppy previously installed)
 - Assembly and variant calling using [ARTIC](https://github.com/artic-network/fieldbioinformatics)
 - Variant annotation using [SnpEff](https://pcingola.github.io/SnpEff/)
-- Identification of clades/lineages of GISAID, Pangolin and Nexstrain
+- Identification of clades/lineages of Pangolin and Nexstrain (including common variant name)
 - Quality metrics and statistics (qc, coverage)
 - Generation of final summary in Excel format containing relevant information obtained by the pipeline
 - Inicial preparation for GISAID submission